learn-co-curriculum/phase-3-hashketball/README.md

 With these Process Tips in your toolbox, you should be able to get to a valid NDS.
 Congratulations!
 That's the first ⅓ of the work done!

-### Process Tip

-**TIP**: When you have your strategy for your NDS worked out, start typing it in in the file `hashketball.rb`.
-We recommend you start with an empty `Hash`.
-Run `ruby hashketball.rb`.
-If your NDS (the `Hash`) has been correctly formatted, the `ruby` command will silently return (unless you program in some `puts` or `print` statements).
-Every time you add a new player, "run" the program again.
-If you see that you have a syntax error, it's because you mis-typed your NDS.
-Fix it before you do another player.
-Constantly asking Ruby "Hey can you read this?" means that what you test with the `learn` command is not "broken."
-It might be _wrong_ and you need to change things, but it's much easier to tweak a valid NDS (that doesn't pass the tests) than to try to get a broken NDS (that doesn't pass the tests) working.
-Move from working, to working, to working.
-Never let "broken in this way, and that way, and that way" mount up!

 ### Step 2: Building Methods